 And I’ve been tracking Elon’s moves for a very long time.

-Way back in 2012 I told my readers… "No other company (aside from Apple) is redefining their current market sector quite like TSLA...
-Let’s put away some shares in long-term storage, and not even look at them for a year or two.”
+Way back in 2012, I told my readers… "No other company (aside from Apple) is redefining their current market sector quite like TSLA...
+“Let’s put away some shares in long-term storage, and not even look at them for a year or two.”
 That was when it was trading for less than $2.50, split adjusted.

 Today it’s up 16,000%.